jj5/kickass-crypto/README.md

 to support fault injection during unit testing, but you could use for other purposes to change implementation particulars.

-Things which are considered sensitive in `KickassCrypto` are defined as private and/or final.
-If it's not private and it's not private it's fair game for overriding.
+Things which are considered sensitive in `KickassCrypto` are defined as _private_ and/or _final_.
+If it's not private and it's not final it's fair game for overriding.
 Particularly the instance methods with start with "do_" were specifically made to be replaced or intercepted by implementers.